Note

 <TargetFramework>

-file.
-See Target frameworks for specifics related to the chosen version.Changing your project's target framework might also require changes to parts of your toolchain, outside of project code.
-For example, in VS Code, you might need to update the
+element in the .csproj file.
+For more information about your version, see Target frameworks.Changing your project's target framework might also require changes to parts of your toolchain, outside project code.
+For example, in Visual Studio Code, you might need to update the

 azureFunctions.deploySubpath

-file.
-Check for any dependencies on the framework version that may exist outside of your project code, as part of build steps or a CI/CD pipeline.Make any updates to your project code that are required by the new .NET version.
-Check the version's release notes for specifics.
-You can also use the .NET Upgrade Assistant to help you update your code in response to changes across major versions.
+extension setting in your user settings or your project's .vscode/settings.json file.
+Check for any dependencies on the framework version that exist outside your project code, as part of build steps or a continuous integration and continuous delivery (CI/CD) pipeline.Make any updates to your project code that the new .NET version requires.
+Check the version's release notes for specific information.
+You can also use the .NET Upgrade Assistant to help update your code in response to changes across major versions.

-After you've made those changes, rebuild your project and test it to confirm your app runs as expected.
+After you make those changes, rebuild your project and test it to confirm your function app runs as expected.

-Make sure your function app is running on the latest version of the Functions runtime (version 4.x).
+Make sure that your function app runs on the latest version of the Functions runtime (version 4.x).
 You can determine the runtime version either in the Azure portal or by using the Azure CLI.

 Use these steps to determine your Functions runtime version:

-Select the Function runtime settings tab and check the Runtime version value to see if your function app is running on version 4.x of the Functions runtime (
+Go to the Function runtime settings tab and check the Runtime version value.
+Your function app should run on version 4.x of the Functions runtime (

 ~4